alexd3rsan/rollingshutterpy/README.md

 ## Operating Systems

-rollingshutter.py has been successfully tested under:
+This fork of rollingshutter.py has been successfully tested under:

 - MacOS X 10.12.6

 ## ToDo's

 - Fix progress bar to reflect the realistic processing time
-- Fix the crash when closing the preview window
++ -Fix the crash when closing the preview window-
 - Add realistic processing of the shutter speeds in non-integer speeds
 - Add separate option panel
 - Separate windows into files